Explore the impact assessment and gain in-depth insights with the University of Savonia – 20/02/2024

 The first phase of the research is available for review here, but we also share with you the main exercise.

+This part of the impact assesment is about recognising the impacts of a project.
 Before you begin, ensure you have the following elements prepared for an effective evaluation:

 Good luck with your assessment!

-After the Assessment
+After implementing the Futures Wheel

 The impact assessment process enables facilitators to gather sensitive scientific data, which they share during the evaluation.
 It is crucial for facilitators to take the time to analyse the results of the impact assessment and communicate them not only to the participants but also to all stakeholders involved in implementing cultural and artistic initiatives that shape this urban regeneration experiment.